jenskutilek/Glyphs-Favourites/README.md

 # Glyphs Favourites

-A window for quick access to your favourite Glyphs files.
+A floating window for quick access to your favourite Glyphs files.

 ![](images/favourites.png)

+The bar graph in the _Relevance_ column shows how much time you spent on each of the files.

+## How To Use

-Show the window via Window → Favourites.
+Open the window via the menu _Window → Favourites._

-- Drag a file from Finder to add it to the list.
+- Drag in a file from Finder to add it to the list.
-- Double-click an entry in the window to open the file.
+- Double-click any entry in the window to open the file.
 - Select an entry in the window and press the delelete key to remove it from the list.
-You need to make the window active before.
+You need to make the window active before (click on the title bar).